 Ask open questions that need more than a ‘yes’ or ‘no’ answer.
 Try to use the word ‘we’, for example:

 Agree on how you are going to work out what adjustments you need.

 Summarise what you've both agreed to do at the end of the conversation.

 Send an email so that there's a record that you asked for reasonable adjustments.
 Summarise your conversation with them and say that you're looking forward to working with them.

 Work out what adjustments you need

-Focus on what you need because of your impairment, not other parts of your life.
+Focus on what you need to do your job, not other parts of your life.